matteoppet/password-manager/README.md

 - More security on site

-- Dark and Light themes

-- Improve the design of the site

 ## Run Locally

 > __Do not__ put any personal password that you currently use on any site.
 This site is a test and it’s one of my first projects I have done.